 During an uncontrolled exit from the body, that which you fear or expect the most is exactly what will happen to you.
 And that's where reports of gods, flights of the soul, and UFOs come from.
 To put it simply, exit from the body occurs when the conscious mind is "on", but the body is "off".
-Apparently, the same thing can happen while under anesthesia or dying, and often does.
+Apparently, the same thing can happen while anesthesia or dying, and often does.
 That is, people fall into the same state that practitioners of out-of-body travel do.
-If you happened to find yourself in such a situation while on the operating table or during a serious illness, in the overwhelming majority of cases your thoughts would turn to God, angels, and a tunnel with a bright light at the end - which is exactly what you would get.
+If you happened to find yourself in such a situation while on the operating during serious illness, table or а overwhelming majority of cases your thoughts would turn to God, angels, and a tunnel with a bright light at the end which is exactly what you would get.